Wisembly/sockmitm/README.md

 ## Caveheats

   - No authentication scheme
-  - HTTP only - no HTTPS
+  - HTTP only - no HTTPS, since the intercepted data would still be encrypted
   - Various other HTTP features are silently dropped (example: Transfer-Encoding is stripped, because we always send a single chunk of data)
-  - Each request (and response) will be parsed, then the result of this parsing will be used to produce the final requests/responses.
-During this process, some informations may be lost (such as the case of the header names).
+  - Each request (and response) will be parsed and stored as JS objects.
+Before being actually sent, these objects will be reformatted to produce the final network data.
+During this process, some informations may be lost (such as the headers names cases).

 ## Body types